 For information on requesting personal/professional services, see PUR 402–01, “Personal/Professional Services.”

-For information on specifying vendors on the request, see PUR 502–01, “Purchasing Responsibility and Authority for Selection.”
+For information on specifying suppliers on the request, see PUR 502–01, “Purchasing Responsibility and Authority for Selection.”

 For information on procuring equipment, see the policies in the Property Control System Policies and Procedures Manual—PCS 200, “Acquisition of Equipment.”